All traditions

 Epidauros

-Municipal Unit of Epidavros, Peloponnese, Western Greece and the Ionian, Greece
+Municipal Unit of Epidavros, Peloponnese, Greece

 Epidauros was the most important healing sanctuary in the ancient Greek world.
 Here, in an intimate valley of the Peloponnese, patients came to sleep in the sacred...